lzim/teampsd/.github/ISSUE_TEMPLATE/issue.md

 **2. Click on the right:**
 a. **Projects** - assign to **issue_tracker.**
 b. **Assignee** - assign relevant team members.
-c. **Labels**- review and select labels to indicate the responsible workgroup and all potential dependencies
+c. **Label**- review and select label to indicate the responsible workgroup
 d. **Milestones** - select the dependent milestone.

 -----------------------------------------------------------------------------------------